For centuries, cartography has helped map our changing world.

-Able to reach impressive heights and controlled by hand-held remote, drones are are fantastic tool for aerial photography.
+Able to reach impressive heights and controlled by a hand-held remote, drones are a fantastic tool for aerial photography.
 Especially for GIS mapping, large-scale, consistent visual records make surveying and change detection a breeze.

 Though drones are still fairly expensive, the barrier to entry is low enough that organizations and even most individuals can participate.